svenwiltink/braindump/article/http-monkey/README.md

 a hacky way.

 ### Linkname enters the chat
-The go compiler toolchain has a special tool that enables us to define a function link it to a different implementation.
+The go compiler toolchain has a special tool that enables us to define a function and link it to a different implementation.
 This is called `linkname` and is used by some parts of the standard library to call functions without importing a package.
-An example of this is the sync package.
-The sync package wants call the runtime function `nanotime` but because of import restrictions it can't import the runtime package directly.
+An example of this is the sync package, which wants to call the runtime function `nanotime` but because of import restrictions it can't import the runtime package directly.
 Instead the sync package [defines a function stub](https://github.com/golang/go/blob/0a820007e70fdd038950f28254c6269cd9588c02/src/sync/runtime.go#L57) and the runtime package uses `linkname` [to link the two functions together](https://github.com/golang/go/blob/0a820007e70fdd038950f28254c6269cd9588c02/src/runtime/sema.go#L614).